MrDanPotter/comic-maker/src/store/README.md

 2. Remove the old state management code once Redux is working
 3. Add additional Redux features as needed
 4. Consider adding Redux DevTools for debugging
-5. Implement AI features that respond to the `aiEnabled` state
+5. Implement AI features that respond to the `aiEnabled` state and use the stored API key
+6. Add API key validation and error handling
+7. Consider adding API key encryption for enhanced security